Theodhor-90/First-Vue-App/README.md

 * Displaying the data using VUE
 * Using chart.js to show the data in graph
 * Making the web-page responsive in all device sizes
+* Reproducing the data displayed from an already given mockup

 ![Optional Text](./src/assets/vue-app.png)